Reasons for a Shift in the Supply Curve

 4. The number of suppliers.

-If a natural disaster (like a flood or hurricane) occurs, it takes away production capacity.
+If a natural disaster (like an earthquake, a flood or a hurricane) occurs, it takes away production capacity.
 This decreases supply.